ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   * Number: 5

-  * Meaning: Network Operator Policy
+  * Meaning: Network Operator Policy.
+The code indicates that the request was filtered according to policy determined by the operator of the local network.

   * Applicability: Blocked, Forged

-  * Reference: Filtered according to policy determined by the operator of the local network
+  * Reference: This-Document

   * Change Controller: IETF